imaginatelabs/shellbert/README.md

 Shellbert
 =============

-A library to run shell commands on the local operating system.
+A library to easily run and process shell commands on the local operating system.

 A command can be setup to run on multiple platforms so that it can handle OS variations in the command.